 - Want to protect their personal assets

-Additionally, many startups operate as sole proprietors.
-This is the easiest business entity to form, but it doesn’t separate business and personal assets.
+Additionally, many startups operate as sole proprietors in the initial phase and often for quite some time.
+While this is the easiest business entity to form, it doesn’t separate business and personal assets.
 As a result, lawsuits that go against your business can drain your personal savings account.

-Forming a limited liability company (LLC) reduces the risk to your personal savings but not your business assets.
-Lawsuits over customer injuries and negligence can hurt your startup and make business insurance a smart investment.
+Forming a limited liability company (LLC) can reduce the risk to your personal savings but not your business assets.
+Lawsuits over customer injuries and negligence can still hurt your startup and make business insurance a smart investment.
 Learn more in our article on LLC Insurance.

 8 Types of Business Insurance for Startups